Pascareddum/TheSpoon/DOC/TheSpoonAPI.md

 ### 4. Search Ristorante

-This endpoint allows users to serach restaurants registered into TheSpoon services.
+This endpoint allows users to search restaurants registered into TheSpoon services.

 ### Params